ghostiek/CICD-Presentation/GitBasics/git.md

 Here the -m parameter followed by whatever string you please, is the message the commit will have.

 We can check out what the commits we have made by running `git log` (Note if you have a large commit history you can exit this by typing `q` instead of scrolling all the way down)

+But what if we want to add more than 1 file?

+Lets create 2 new files `touch file1.txt` and `touch file2.txt`

+We can run `git status` to see that git noticed we have 2 files that are untracked!

+Lets add all untracked files instead of doing it one by one with `git add .`

+Now to see that everything is indeed tracked we run `git status`

+When running `git commit` it is important to note that ONLY staged files will be commited.

+Git doesn't only track new files, it tracks modifications of its contents.
+So running `nano hello.txt` and modifying the contents and running `git status` will tell us that some file was modified.

+So lets add this to the staging area, as well and commit it! `git add .` followed by `git commit -m "Made 2 new files and modified hello.txt"